 New technology allows us to publish instantaneously.
 We can take a thousand digital photos in a couple of hours and then forage about the folder to find the accidental masterpieces that we proudly put in our artistic online galleries to whoops of delight and “wows” at our skill.
 Deeper down we know that a more fundamental skill, developed and practised over time eludes us.

 Accidental genius can be wonderful, as can the experience of being full of ideas and dreams.
-Yet it is also beneficial to have patience and the ability to do longer term groundwork as skills in our repertoire.
+Yet it is also beneficial to have patience and the ability to do longer term groundwork to develop deeper skills in our repertoire.
 Sometime, by digging the soil properly, we really can prevent the weeds coming back; if we do put firmer foundations into our building, it can really hold what sits on top of it, even in an earthquake!

 And when we plant our feet firmly on the ground in life, really seeing an idea through from start to finish, building foundations and finessing properly, we can feel a burst of more profound energy and self-confidence that can set us up for further work and play in the future.